 Dr. Judy Crabtree, Director

-Dr. Judy Crabtree is the Director for the SOM Genomics Core and an Assistant Professor in the Department of Genetics.
+Dr. Judy Crabtree is the Director for the SOM Genomics Core and an Associate Professor in the Department of Genetics.
 Dr. Crabtree has been working in the field of genomics since her graduate work in the laboratory of Dr. Bruce Roe at the University of Oklahoma’s Advanced Center for Genomic Technology.
 This was one of the original laboratories funded by the NIH to sequence DNA as a part of The Human Genome Project.
 Dr. Crabtree’s graduate efforts resulted in the production and annotation of over 0.8Mb of DNA sequencing data from portions of human chromosomes 9, 11 and 22, the identification of the gene for Multiple Endocrine Neoplasia, type I, and several technology developments that resulted in higher throughput and accuracy of DNA sequencing data.
 Dr. Crabtree has first-hand experience with the rapidly evolving field of genomic technology and has watched the field progress from manual radioactive Sanger sequencing to the first automated DNA sequencers to the Next Generation Sequencing available today.
 As Director of the SOM Genomics Core, Dr. Crabtree is available for advising and consulting, along with Dr. Chris Taylor (see below), to assist LSUHSC faculty with experimental design, methodology and appropriate partners to accomplish genomic analyses.
-She is responsible for establishing agreements with outside partner contract research organizations to expand the available genomics services available to LSUHSC researchers.
-View Dr. Crabtree's Biosketch
+View Dr. Crabtree's CV here.

 Dr. Chris Taylor, Bioinformatics